Tax Sale, Certificates, and Tax Deeds

 Tax Certificate Sale

 Each year the Duval County Tax Collector conducts a tax certificate sale.
 The annual tax certificate sale is a public sale of tax liens on delinquent real property taxes.
 All procedures of this tax sale are in accordance with Florida Statutes.
-The 2013 Tax Certificate Sale online site will be available on May 14th, 2013.

 To participate and purchase certificates in this sale you must register on the tax website and place a deposit pursuant to the procedures defined.
 Note, you are not bidding to purchase the property

 .
 A tax certificate is a lien on the property; It does not convey title to the land.
 Tax Certificates sold through this tax sale must be held two years before a tax deed application can be submitted.
 Bidding is based upon the amount of annual interest to be earned by the certificate buyer.